leecher1337/thinkpad-Lx30-ec/readme.md

 ### Patch and reflash firmware

-DO NOT USE!
-It fails for LENOVO stock BIOS, unfortunately.
 You would theoretically need to unlock flash chip first with  [1vyrain](https://github.com/n4ru/1vyrain), but I didn't want to incorporate it within the bootable ISO, as chipsec is pretty big and it has not been tested yet!
-Testing with DOSFLASH from Lenovo currently failed, so permanent flashing has to be investigated further.
+So better use [thinkpad-ec](https://github.com/hamishcoleman/thinkpad-ec/) for that.

 Advantage:
 Survives even power-off and battery removal, so loads again on EC-reinitialization.